flagbase/flagbase/www/content/blog/2023-03-05-intro-to-advance-deployments-using-feature-flags.md

 The release branch contains the most stable version of the application and is what is released to users.
 This ensures that users always have access to a stable version of the application.

-Git flow solves the problem of deploying directly to production, which could introduce bugs and other issues.
+Git flow-based deployments solves the problem of deploying directly to production, which could introduce bugs and other issues.
 However, it has its own problems.
 Hotfixes take time to fix and merge into the release branch, then re-deploy.
 All users would be affected if the release branch has some bad code.

 ![Git Flow Problem](/assets/blog/intro-to-advance-deployments-using-feature-flags/git-flow-problem.png)